digital-synapse/web-terminal-demo/README.md

-# zombiegta2-demo
+# web-terminal-demo
-Demo using phaser with three.js and ds.oop to create a gta2 style game
+Demo using jquery to simulate a retro monochrome terminal